f5devcentral/f5-automation-labs/docs/class1/module1/lab2.rst

    - Click the **X** in the top right of the Settings window

 #.
-Click the :guilabel:`Import` button in the top left of the Postman window
+A Postman Collection lets you group individual REST requests together.
+This Postman collection can then be shared and imported.
+To import a Postman Collection, click the :guilabel:`Import` button in the top left of the Postman window

    |image87|